Guidance & Counseling:

 Mr. Quinn is in his seventh year with the Guidance and Counseling office and his 21 year with the English department.
 Mr. Quinn has garnered much success as the Advanced Placement English Language teacher at Saint Francis High School.
 He graduated from Santa Clara University with a B.A. in English and holds a M.A. in English Literature from San Francisco State University.
 Mr. Quinn is a member of WACAC and the National Council of Teachers of English.
 In addition to his counseling and teaching responsibilities, Mr. Quinn coaches football and works with the track and field team.

 E-mail; 650-968-1213 ext.
 677

-Mrs. Redding adds her 31-years of experience teaching, testing, tutoring and advising students who have learning or attention difficulties to the Saint Francis Guidance and Counseling Department.
+Mrs. Redding adds her 32 years of experience teaching, testing, tutoring and advising students who have learning or attention difficulties to the Saint Francis Guidance and Counseling Department.
 Her education includes a B.S. in Education from the University of Texas, Austin and a M.Ed. in Special Education from the University of Utah with a specialty in Learning Disabilities.
 She also taught high school English for three years.
 Mrs. Redding is a member of the International Dyslexia Assn.
-(Board Member of the Northern California branch) and the Learning Disabilities Assn. of America.
-She is also on the faculty of DeAnza College.
+(Board Member of the Northern California branch) and the Learning Disabilities Association of America.

 E-mail; 650-968-1213 ext.
 224